 Some of the top sales abilities include:

+Good sales skills are essential in nearly every industry or profession.
+This means that you have to be good at communicating with people in order to sell them something.
+Whether you're in retail, in manufacturing, or healthcare, being able to communicate is the key to success.
+Therefore, effective communication skills should be part of your skill set if you want to be great at sales.
 Communication is at the center of any sales process.
 If the seller comes across as pushy or demanding, it might put buyers off.
 Similarly, disengaged sellers risk missing the opportunity to identify the buyer’s pain points.

 Research has shown that people prefer doing business with someone they like and trust over a person they don't.
 This is true even if the less-trusted seller is offering a superior product for less.
 So, mastering the art of communication is critical for drawing in customers and building rapport.